practicalli/neovim/neovim-basics/files-buffers-windows.md

 Windows are a container for a buffer and windows can swap which buffer they show.
 Multiple windows, also known as splits, can be present in a Neovim frame.
 By default, neovim starts with only one window.

+## File management

+`SPC f f` to open a file, a telescope popup lists file relative to the directory Neovim was opened from (or Path subsequently set in Neovim).

+Telescope provides a preview of the selected file (only if there is sufficient space in the Neovim frame)

+`SPC f b` provides a file browser to open files, nacigate the filespace and create new fipes and directories

+`SPC f b ESC C` to create a new file or directory.
+The base path is shown in the command bar.
+Type the name of directories and file name as required. `RTN` to create or `ESC` to cancel.
+The newly created directories or file name appears n the Telescope list and scan be selected for opening.

+> ####HINT::Telescope Normal mode and help
+> `ESC` in Telescope to switch to Normal mode and use comannds, `c` for Create, `r` to rename.
+>
+> `?` to show all the commands available in Telescope

 ## Buffer management

-`SPC f b` opens telescope with a list of the current buffers (includes files, Conjure REPL Log, etc.).
-Telescope provides a preview of the selected file
+`SPC b b` switch between buffers in the current window, using a Telescope popup that lists all current buffers (includes files, Conjure REPL Log, etc.).

-`:next` and `:previous` switch buffers in a window
+`SPC b n` (`:next`) and `SPC b n` (`:previous`) to cycle through buffers in the current window

-`C-^` opens the previous buffer, useful to toggle between two buffers in the same window
+`SPC TAB` (`C-^`) opens the previous buffer, useful to toggle between two buffers in the same window

+Use Telescope to switch between buffers

 ![Neovim - telescope - swtich between buffers](https://raw.githubusercontent.com/practicalli/graphic-design/live/neovim/screenshots/neovim-telescope-open-buffer.png)